Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

 Consulting draws on the consultant’s experience and training to find solutions to problems when you can’t see a clear way through for yourself.

-Generally speaking, consultants are known for working with larger companies.
-They have the reputation of being more expensive, because the results can be huge in monetary terms.
+Since consultants are known for working with larger companies they have the reputation of being more expensive.
+This isn’t because they’re greedy wotnots!
+It’s because the results can be huge in monetary terms.

-There are plenty of consultants who work with smaller companies, but they won’t necessarily use the word ‘consultant’ because of this preconception that consultants charge a lot and work for bigger companies!
+There are plenty of consultants who work with very small companies e.g. solopreneurs or coaches, but they won’t necessarily use the word ‘consultant’ because of this preconception that consultants charge a lot and work for bigger companies.
+So some use the word ‘coach’ instead, which further confuses the issue!

 A good consultant relies on their in-depth knowledge of the subject and how it applies to your objectives.
 Their role is advisory and the advice is tailored to your business.